Enhancing quality of life by empowering individuals and strengthening communities.

 ABOUT COMMUNITY ACTION

-From the “War of Poverty” came the Economic Opportunity Act of 1964, which was designed to eliminate poverty by providing opportunities for education, training, and employment for all United States Citizens.
-Many initiatives developed through the Economic Opportunity Act are still in place today, including Community Action Agencies like Northeast Michigan Community Service Agency, Inc.
+As part of this effort, the Economic Opportunity Act of 1964 was created.
+This law aimed to end poverty by providing education, training, and job opportunities for everyone in the United States.
+Many programs that came from this act, including Community Action Agencies like Northeast Michigan Community Service Agency, Inc. (NEMCSA), still work to help communities today.